maephisto/jazzup/README.md

 A wrapped for your commands, to save you from the boring long waiting times

 ## How To Use
-Install the module globally for easier use
+Install the module globally

 ``` npm install -g jazzup ```

 Now all you have to do is add in front of your command "jazzup" and your boring command will now be all jazzed up with visual and audio embelishments.

 ``` jazzup npm install ```

+There will be music, thrilling and exciting.
+And ASCII characters looking at you.
 Here's an example of how your console output might look like

 ```
 $ jazzup npm install